vinemadukpe/A-Deep-dive-Analysis-into-U.S-Super-Store-Data/README.md

 -  What are the characteristic of top performing segment and how can we target the demography?
 ---
-  We can observe from  Fig.9a and Fig.9b below that *Consumer Segment* drives to total sales.
+  We can observe from  *Fig.9a and Fig.9b* below that *Consumer Segment* drives to total sales.
 It can equally be seen That The Consumer ‘Products’ Which Drives The Total Sales (50.56%) Is Selling More In The Western Region.
-This Could Be Due To The Fact That There Are More Private Citizens Who Are Neither Into Corporate Jobs Nor Work From Home Residing In That Region. as in fig.9a and fig.9b.
+This Could Be Due To The Fact That There Are More Private Citizens Who Are Neither Into Corporate Jobs Nor Work From Home Residing In That Region.

 ---